moj-analytical-services/OPG/README_LPA.md

 &nbsp;
 <a name="outputs"></a>
 # Outputs
-1. Short Term LPA Forecast:
-    projections of 12 months or less of LPA applications received and numbers registered as a month profile.
+1. **Short Term LPA Forecast**: projections of 12 months or less of LPA applications received and numbers registered as a month profile.
 Frequency (to be agreed).
 Supports long term forecast.

-2. Long Term LPA Forecast:
+2. **Long Term LPA Forecast**:
     It is necessary to forecast LPA income, and forecast trends in deputyships an investigations.
 Long term projections (5 years +).
 Annual numbers of LPA applications received and registered with uncertainty ranges.
 Frequency: Annual updates.

-3. Long Term Deputyships Forecast: necessary to forecast income from cases under active supervision, changes in the age structure of supervised cases and impact on remissions and exemptions; necessary to forecast investigations arising from deputyships.
-Long term projections (5 years +).
-Annual numbers of new deputyship cases, and numbers of cases under active supervision.
-Frequency: annual updates.

-4. Long Term Investigations Forecast: necessary to understand resource demands (and costs) of expected increasing numbers of investigations from the rapidly rising numbers of existing LPA holders.
-Long term projections (5 years +) .
-Numbers pf projections split by origin LPAs, Deputyships , EPA and others.

 &nbsp;
 <a name="high-process-flow"></a>